Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 - Create Heat Maps: Use Wi-Fi or video data to visualize in-store movement, highlighting popular areas and dead zones to inform layout decisions.

 - Use Predictive Analytics for Forecasting: Leverage historical data and external factors (weather, events) to forecast traffic for proactive planning.
-For more, see our Predictive Retail Analytics Guide 2025.
+For more, see our Predictive Retail Analytics Guide.

 Advanced Foot Traffic Data: Data Quality, Weighting, and Attribution

-Turning raw pings into decisions requires rigorous methodology.
+Turning raw pings into site selection decisions requires rigorous methodology.
 Build confidence in your insights with these advanced practices.

 - Precise polygons: Ensure Points of Interest (POIs) tightly fit real store boundaries (including multi-tenant parcels and stacked levels).
 Open datasets like OpenStreetMap can help validate shapes.